Skip to main content

 The lack of sustainability in maternity care

-Despite the fact maternity care is highlighted as one of the key clinical challenges in the Core20Plus5 equity strategy – an NHS England approach to reduce health inequalities at a national and system level – there is still a lack of focus on maternity care in discussions around increasing sustainable models of care, and there are still huge inequities in care delivery and experience.
+Maternity care is highlighted as one of the key clinical challenges in the Core20Plus5 equity strategy – NHS England’s approach to reducing health inequalities – yet it often receives limited attention in discussions on sustainable models of care.
+At the same time, inequities in maternity care delivery and experience remain significant.

 Taking collective action to deliver low carbon, equitable maternity care